From planting to harvest, here are the practices that will help you grow beautiful potatoes.

 How to harvest potato

-- But it also signals that there should be no further delay because a completely dry foliage means that you have waited too long.
+• You should not delay because completely dry foliage means that you have waited too long.

 Potato varieties by type of flesh